 All eyes on the US contest, where risks are higher

-As we write, pressure is building on President Biden to take the unorthodox of stepping back from the presidential contest.
+As we write, pressure is building on President Biden to make the unorthodox move of stepping back from the presidential contest.
 The odds of his erstwhile running mate – Kamala Harris – running for president without Biden have risen sharply.
 But while the Democrat Party’s nomination for president may be in disarray, the Republican nomination seems more fixed.
 What would a second Trump presidency mean for markets?

 When an avowedly pro-growth Trump was elected to his first term as president in 2016, we positioned our investment strategies in anticipation of an upbeat market mood, and benefited accordingly.
 Would this work a second time around?
 We’re not so sure.
 The ‘easy wins’ for Trump – like corporation tax cuts – have already been achieved.
 His rhetoric around NATO, Ukraine and European and Chinese trade tariffs is also concerning – rewriting policies in these areas could create fresh, unwelcome inflationary pressures.